 What is PAVE?

-Paws Assisting Veterans, (PAVE), is committed to providing Veterans the support and care they deserve.
+At Paws Assisting Veterans (PAVE), we are wholeheartedly dedicated to providing Veterans with the support they need and deserve.
 As a nonprofit service dog organization, we provide service dogs free of charge for Veterans with lifetime support.
 Veterans can lead a happy, independent life with the help of service dogs who have been trained to perform specific tasks.

 Are you ready to regain independence?